The Student grader allows teachers to grade and make changes to a specific student’s score on a specific activity.

 - Due date: when the activity is/was due

 - Submitted: the date in which the activity was submitted by the student.

 1. Content: Shows what the student submitted

-2. Activity history: shows date and time the student submitted, status of the activity (whether it has been completed or not), the score they received or, if they haven't received a score yet, it may be blank or might read, "completed, needs grading", how many times the student visited the activity, the time they spent, and who the activity was submitted by.
+2. Score/Activity history: shows date and time the student submitted, Status of the activity (whether it has been completed or not), the score they received or, if they haven't received a score yet it will read "completed, needs grading, how many times the student visited the activity, the time they spent, and who it the activity was submitted by

 3. Submission history: When and at what time the student submitted the activity